 Did you know that over 80% of kids with autism spectrum disorder (ASD) struggle with rest?
 Often, anxiety and overstimulation make it even tougher for them.
 That’s why it’s super important to limit screen time and other stimulating activities at least an hour before bed.
 This helps minimize sensory overload and sets the stage for a better night’s sleep.

 If your child is dealing with anxiety, try encouraging open discussions about their feelings.
-You might find that calming techniques like deep breathing or visualization can work wonders.
+You might find that like deep breathing or visualization can work wonders.
 These strategies offer practical tips for improving sleep patterns in children on the autism spectrum by promoting relaxation and enhancing overall sleep quality, which is crucial for their health and behavior.

 By sharing knowledge and skills rooted in ABA principles, caregivers can actively support their child’s behavioral goals.
 This fosters a more effective and compassionate approach to tackling sleep challenges.
 Let’s explore this together!
 We’re here to help you every step of the way!